GOP governor candidate Scott Jensen calls for vouchers, parental oversight of schools

-Parents would have more oversight of school curriculums and families could receive funds to send their children to private schools under an education plan Republican candidate for governor Scott Jensen unveiled Tuesday.
+Parents would have more oversight of school curricula and families could receive funds to send their children to private schools under an education plan Republican candidate for governor Scott Jensen unveiled Tuesday.

-His ten-point proposal follows the release of state data showing low test scores in the last school year, and comes after Democratic Gov. Tim Walz launched an ad attacking Jensen for saying he would spend less on public schools.
+His 10-point proposal follows the release of state data showing low test scores in the last school year, and comes after Democratic Gov. Tim Walz launched an ad attacking Jensen after Jensen said he would spend less on public schools.

 "We've got to raise achievement," Jensen said.
 "And stop thinking that dollars are always going to get us where we have to go."